GasChromatographyToolbox/GasChromatographySystems.jl/docs/src/definition_sys.md

 # Definition of a GC system

-In this segment the structures and function, which are used to define a complex GC system, wil be presented.
+In this segment the structures and function, which are used to define a complex GC system, will be presented.

 The structure of a complex GC system consists of four parts: